OriginTrail/ot-node/WARP_TESTNET_SETUP_INSTRUCTIONS.md

 ## Configuration

 There’s a minimum set of config parameters that need to be provided in order to run a node, without which the node will refuse to start.
-You can use node configuration template and just update necessary parameters.
+You can use the node configuration template and just update necessary parameters.

 ### Node configuration template
 <pre>